 Rev Dr David Larsen is a senior research fellow at KLC.
 His life story has three big chapters: a pastoral chapter, a business chapter during which he had the privilege of working with clients in over 100 countries, and now a theological research chapter.
 David loves sports (mostly just watching these days) and travel, enjoys good dinners with family and friends, and frequently attends theatre, especially musicals.
 Currently he resides in Dallas, Texas, with his wife, Vicky, and they have three grown children and eight grandchildren.

 Lauren is our Postgraduate Studies Administrator.
-She is working on her Master’s Degree at Gordon-Conwell Theological Seminary.
+She is working on her Master’s Degree at Union Theological Seminary.
 She resides in Michigan with her husband and children.

 Dr Jordan Pickering manages our IT, digital communications and media.
 He has a biblical studies PhD; his dissertation focuses on the theme of Genesis.
 He has also published in the field of public theology.
 Jordan has been married since 2001 and has two daughters.
 He has worked as a graphic designer and dabbles in the arts.